i386kernel/cclchandler/README.md

 Before you begin, you will need the following:

 - Access to a TKG cluster
+- Make sure you are in Management Cluster Context
 - The binary installed and configured on your machine

 ## Usage